sstrigler/JSJaC/README.md

 you've downloaded JSJaC as a tarball.
 Otherwise you can generate it on your own by `make doc`.

+There's also an online version available at http://sstrigler.github.com/JSJaC/.

 [1]: http://xmpp.org/extensions/xep-0025.html
 [2]: http://xmpp.org/extensions/xep-0206.html
 [3]: http://blog.jwchat.org/javascript-debug-logger/